 Simply take a walk around the UNESCO-designed historic center, a cobblestoned labyrinth of public squares, historic churches, and charming markets.

 A visit to the Cathedral of Santa Maria del Fiore (otherwise known as the Duomo) is a must, as is the 14th-century Piazza della Signoria.

 The easiest way to get to Florence is by train, which takes 1.5 hours from Rome’s city center.
 Of course, I recommend staying for a couple of days if you really want to immerse yourself in the city!

-Public transportation is possible from Rome, although it’s much easier to visit Sperlonga with a car for the day.
+Public transportation is possible from Rome, although visiting Sperlonga with a car for the day is much easier.
 The entire trip should take no longer than an hour from point to point.